HELPING CHILDREN LOSE WEIGHT

 EXERCISE AND WEIGHT LOSS

-This article would be incomplete without mentioning that children need some exercise.
-Sitting in front of a computer all afternoon after sitting in a classroom is not optimal.
-Some exercise is helpful for all children.
+Sitting in front of a computer all afternoon after sitting in a classroom is not as good.

-Having said this, most older children are exhausted and getting them involved with sports on a daily basis is too much.
-They may lose some weight, but can become extremely stressed due to fatigue or burnout of the adrenal glands.
+Beware of sports coaches that push the children.
+Some children may lose some weight this way, but they can become extremely stressed due to fatigue or burnout of the adrenal glands.
 This is a very common issue today.
-Therefore, be careful with sports teams and other organized exercise where your child will be pushed and prodded when, in fact, he or she really needs more rest and gentle walking instead.
+Therefore, be careful with sports teams and other organized team sports.

 CONCLUSION